Ryan Tannehill Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Recent Performances

-- Tannehill put together a 287-yard performance against the Texans in Week 18, completing 71.9 percent of his passes with four touchdown passes.
+- In last week's outing against the Texans, Tannehill racked up yards while completing 71.9 percent of his passes, tossing four touchdowns.

-- Tannehill has thrown for 616 yards (205.3 ypg) to lead Tennessee, completing 73.4% of his passes and tossing seven touchdown passes and zero interceptions over his last three appearances.
+- Tannehill has thrown for 616 yards while completing 73.4% of his passes (58-of-79), with seven touchdowns and zero interceptions over his last three outings (205.3 per game).

 Tannehill's Tennessee Teammates